Monday, September 19, 2022

 GREY WOLF.

-- Grey Wolf differs over the 2 previous IMOCA presented, by having a shorter length on the water, with longer forward overhang and therefore a squarish load waterline forward.
+- Grey Wolf differs from the 2 previous IMOCA presented, by having a shorter length on the water, with longer forward overhang and therefore a squarish load waterline forward.
 The chine line is also dropped going towards the stern.
-The hull profile has more rocker on centerline, consequences of the shorter static waterline for a given displacement.
+The hull profile has more rocker on the centerline, a consequence of the shorter static waterline for a given displacement.

 - TYD#20.
 Years 2019-2020